 -Backslide in Motivation – “loss of interest in recovery, disheartened, complacent”

 -Happens at a Subconscious Level on many occasions & is NOT premeditated or planned.

--A Reinstatement of former unhealthy behaviours: “e.g. Staying in bed all day, poor self care, isolation”
+-A Reinstatement of former unhealthy behaviors: “e.g. Staying in bed all day, poor self-care, isolation”

 -A collapse in motivation: “e.g. Not wanting to attend aftercare or meetings”

 -Return to active addiction: “e.g. drinking, using or gambling again”